 How does yoga affect depression?

 More studies are using randomised controlled trials to look at the relationship between yoga and depression.
 Randomised controlled trials are the best ways to verify study results.
-According to the Harvard Mental Health Letter, recent studies suggest that yoga can:
+According to the Acadamized, recent studies suggest that yoga can: